rbe/quantum/README.md

 # Quantum Computing

+Playing around with quantum computers IBM Q and D-Wave.
+Get your account at [IBM Quantum Experience](https://quantum-computing.ibm.com) and [D-Wave Leap](https://cloud.dwavesys.com/leap/).

 ## Container

-Get an account at [IBM Quantum Experience](https://quantum-computing.ibm.com) and [D-Wave Leap](https://cloud.dwavesys.com/leap/).
-To build all Docker images provide your API tokens:
+To build all Docker images provide your API tokens when asked by `run.sh`:

-    docker-compose build --build-arg IBMQ_TOKEN=... \
-         --build-arg DWAVE_TOKEN=...
+    ./run.sh

-To build a single image, IBM Q use:
+To build IBM Q image, use:

     docker-compose build --build-arg IBMQ_TOKEN=... ibmq